Cake raises $5 million for a swipeable mobile browser

 For example, in image search, you can toggle on or off sources like Imgur, Flickr, Picsearch, and others, in addition to the search engines.
 In video, you could turn on or off YouTube or Vimeo, or Google, Bing, Yahoo, or Yandex results.

-The browser doesn’t yet generate revenue, but the company has ideas about how it could insert an “ad” that’s really a search result in the middle of your results to swipe through.
+The browser doesn’t yet generate revenue, but the company has ideas about how it could insert a search result that’s really an ad in the middle of its returned pages to swipe through.
 For instance, if you were shopping for a particular item – like a black cocktail dress – a retailer could advertise their product’s landing page in your shopping search results alongside the organic results.

 “We have an opportunity to really reimagine the way advertising works on mobile search,” says Hulet.
 “We’re focused on making the best experience for a mobile browser, inclusive of advertising.”